AndrewJBateman/header-parser-microservice/README.md

 ## :floppy_disk: Setup

 * Run `node server.js` for a dev server.
 Navigate to `http://localhost:8080/`.
+* Navigate to `http://localhost:8080/api/whoami` to see your system info.
 * The app will not automatically reload if you change any of the source files.

 ## :computer: Code Examples